richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 ### References

- * [1] [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `When indenting your code, use two spaces.
+ * [1] Google's R Style Guide: `When indenting your code, use two spaces.
 Never use tabs or mix tabs and spaces.`
  * [2] 'R Style.
-An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, [PDF](https://cran.r-project.org/web/packages/rockchalk/vignettes/Rstyle.pdf), `3.1 (SEA 1.0).
+An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, `3.1 (SEA 1.0).
 Indentation of code sections is required.
 This is explicitly spelled out in the R documentation.
 No tabs!`

-## WS.5: Avoid placing a space before a comma [1].
+## WS.6: Avoid placing a space before a comma [1].
 Prefer to place a space after a comma [1,2]

 ```
 t <- sum(x[, 1]) # Good [1,2]